josh-burton/josh.app/src/pages/blog/how-to-promote-diversity-in-software-teams.en.md

 ## What is diversity

 Diversity is any dimension that can be used to differentiate groups and people from one another.
-It is a concept, and it's main goal is to encompass acceptance and respect.
+It is a concept and a set of conscious practices.
+It's main goal is to encompass acceptance and respect.
 It means understanding that each individual is unique, and recognizing our individual differences.
 These can be along the dimensions of race, ethnicity, gender, sexual orientation, socio-economic status, age, physical abilities, religious beliefs, political beliefs, or other ideologies.

 Diversity allows for the exploration of these differences in a safe, positive, and nurturing environment.
 It means understanding one another by surpassing simple tolerance to ensure people truly value their differences.
 This allows us both to embrace and also to celebrate the rich dimensions of diversity contained within each individual and place positive value on diversity in the community and in the workforce.